pauleeeeee/just-chat/README.md

 Needs:
 1. Message memory management
-2. Make config page to allow users some configuration
+2. Make config page to allow users some configuration such as: vibes, confirm dictation

 Notes:
 1. There is no chat history and I don't intend to implement one